 Employees do not have to have an existing relationship with Wells Fargo or any other financial institution in order to sign up for a PayCard.
 Since the PayCard is not a credit card and not tied to a person’s credit history, it will not help build credit.

 - Click question to view answer

-- Limit results by adding a search term for all categories or for a specific category select from list at the right
+- Limit results by adding a search term for all categories or for a specific category selected from list at the right

-- Please let us know if you have any feedback on our FAQ pages
+- Please send us feedback on our FAQ pages

 Annual Attendance Incentive Program (LPA)

 No. Unless otherwise stated, the deadline for the program is the last working day in January.
 The completed form with all of the appropriate signatures must be received by the Payroll Office no later than 5pm that day.

 You are only eligible to be paid out for the hours accrued less the hours you may have used or donated as shared leave.
 If you still believe that there is an error on the hours you were paid, contact your OWLS timekeeper to review your leave records for accuracy.